 A quick look at the 2022 Nobel Prizes

-The 2022 Nobel Prizes will be announced this week after secret deliberations by the prize committees.
-Here’s a look at what prizes have been announced so far, which ones are coming, and what’s next for the winners.
+All Nobel Prizes for 2022 have now been announced.
+Here’s a look at what prizes have been announced so far, what’s coming, and what’s next for the winners.

 PHYSICS